 When learning how to build self-esteem it is important to work on your own deep-rooted beliefs.
 Most of us experience low levels of self-esteem at some point in our lives, but the effect should only be temporary.
 If you have persistently low levels of confidence, it can leave you feeling paralyzed and unable to make choices.

 To learn how to boost self-esteem, consider the following tips and guidelines:

 - Make a list of all your strengths and brainstorm ways to leverage them.

-- Celebrate every win, no matter how small so that building self esteem becomes a way of life rather than something you have to remind yourself to do.
+- Celebrate every win, no matter how small so that building self-esteem becomes a way of life.

-- Exercise on a regular basis to boost motivation and learn how to build self-esteem by improving confidence levels.
-A workout is known to increase endorphins, the body’s feel-good hormones and is the best way to develop a better relationship with your body.
-If you’ve never exercised before, consider signing up a personal trainer to help develop a routine that makes you feel strong and powerful.
+- A workout is known to increase endorphins, the body’s feel-good hormones and is the best way to develop a better relationship with your body.
+If you’ve never exercised before, consider signing up with a personal trainer to help develop a routine that makes you feel strong.

-- Ditch the negative thinking and pessimistic thought patterns by using strategies for building self esteem and cultivating different perspectives.
+- Ditch the negative thinking by using strategies for building self-esteem and cultivating different perspectives.

 - Accept your mistakes but do not feel guilt about them.
 Once you understand that we all make mistakes, you’re more likely to use them as stepping stones rather than stumbling blocks.

-- You are the sum of all the people you interact with.
-Choose to spend time with those who inspire or encourage you and stay away from those who bring you down or make you doubt yourself.
+- Choose to spend time with those who inspire or encourage you and stay away from those who bring you down or make you doubt yourself.

-- A fool-proof way to destroy self-esteem is to compare yourself to others.
-Try to spend less time looking at the lives and successes of others and instead redirect your energies towards your own goals and achievements.
-Do not stack them up against others because we are all on different paths.
+- A foolproof way to destroy self-esteem is to compare yourself to others.
+Try to spend less time looking at the lives of others and instead redirect your energies towards your own goals and achievements.

 If these tips are not working, you might consider the following: